 (2) 2.
 The following are grounds for impoundment of a vehicle.

 a.
-Accumulation of $200 in citations from the beginning of the permit year starting August 1.
-Individual vehicles and permits remain on the tow list until the end of the permit year.
-All violations, paid or unpaid, count toward the $200 tow list limit, including expired meters.
+Accumulation of $200 or more in citations on one vehicle.
+Individual vehicles will remain on the tow list until the applicable citation balance is paid in full or reduced below the $200 threshold.
+All unpaid violations count toward the $200 tow list limit, including expired meters.

 b.
 Parking in a zone plainly marked as a tow-away zone, parking in such a way that it may damage lawns, shrubbery, or other University property, blocking access to, or use of, any University facility, if the operator cannot be found within 15 minutes or less.

 c.
 Parking a vehicle in such a manner as to block drives or other vehicles.

 d.
 If the operator cannot be found within 72 hours the vehicle is determined to be abandoned.

 (3) A reasonable fee will be charged for the cost of impoundment and storage, which must be paid prior to the release of the vehicle.